 By: Dean Tersigni

-Even though "algebra" is an Arabic word, and Muslims greatly contribution to the subject, we don't refer to Algebra as "Muslim mathematics."
+Even though "algebra" is an Arabic word, and Muslims greatly contributed to the subject, we don't refer to Algebra as "Muslim mathematics."
 Likewise, we don't call "geometry," a Greek word, "Olympian mathematics."
 In fact, unless we're referring to a specific technique used by a past culture, we don't apply such prefixes to any type of mathematics, it's just "math."
 But this isn't true for all fields.

 Have you ever heard of "Jewish physics?"
 It's a type of physics that only works for a Jews.
 In fact, it only works for a subset of the more conservative Jews.
 Sounds strange, right?
 Before I explain it, I have to talk a little bit about the Jewish laws, or mitzvot.